IDSS-NIAID/MetLipNet/README.md

 # MetLipNet
- Includes functions to handle the preparation of untargeted metabolomics data for network visualization using the established igraph package.
+ Functions to handle the preparation of untargeted metabolomics data for network analysis.

 ## RT Window Categorization with Overlapping Intervals